-Vacuum is measured in inches of mercury (in.Hg.).
-Vacuum in excess of 5 in.Hg. (gear pumps) at the pump inlet can result in the formation and subsequent collapse of vapor bubbles in the oil.
+Vacuum is measured in in.
+Hg. (inches of mercury).
+Vacuum in excess of 5 in.
+Hg. (gear pumps) at the pump inlet can result in the formation and subsequent collapse of vapor bubbles in the oil.
 The higher the vacuum the more severe the cavitation damage.
 High vacuum can be caused by several factors, all of which result in restricting oil flow from the reservoir to the pump.
 These may include:

-- Clogged reservoir breather
+Clogged reservoir breather

-- · Blocked suction strainer or filter
+Blocked suction strainer or filter

-- Closed shut-off valve
+Closed shut-off valve

-- Undersize inlet hose
+Undersize inlet hose

-- Collapsed or kinked inlet hose
+Collapsed or kinked inlet hose

-- Long inlet hose run
+Long inlet hose run

-- Cold oil
+Cold oil

-- Pump inlet above reservoir oil level
+Pump inlet above reservoir oil level

 Cavitation is detectable by a distinct sound from the pump.
-Depending on the severity of the condition the noise ranges from a rattling that sounds like "marbles-in-a-metal-box" to a high pitched whine.
+Depending on the severity of the condition the noise ranges from a rattling "marbles-in-a-metal-box" sound to a high pitched whine.
 The noise is the sound of the vapor bubble implosions.
 The noise may be more pronounced when the oil is cold and lessen as it warms up.